The cast of The Mandalorian explains why the show is unlike anything in Star Wars

-Early buzz around The Mandalorian is strong.
-There aren't any full-on, proper reviews yet, but the new Star Wars show kicks off Tuesday as the new streaming service Disney Plus launches.
+Episode 1 of The Mandalorian has just dropped on Disney Plus and early buzz around the show is strong.

-Until then, why not check out the cast of The Mandalorian trying to explain precisely why the show is something completely unlike anything we've seen in the Star Wars universe to date?
+Now that the show is out and available to watch, why not check out the cast of The Mandalorian trying to explain precisely why it's completely unlike anything we've seen in the Star Wars universe to date?

 "[In] previous Star Wars films and experiences, the world[s] of good and evil are very, very defined," said Pedro Pascal, who plays the Mandalorian gunfighter himself.
 "Now that we're in a post-Empire outer reaches of the galaxy kind of world, those lines are a lot blurrier."

-Sure, this is raw promo for the show, but it's also a nice little drip feed of information for a show which, less than a day from release, we know very little about.
-Personally, I'm extremely excited to see a show like this set in the Star Wars universe.
+Episode 1 was a great start, but personally, I'm extremely excited to get invested in a show like this, set in the Star Wars universe.
 Also, hard to go wrong with Werner Herzog in the cast.
-This is going to be good.
-I need this show to be good.
+Roll on episode 2.

 Originally published Nov.
 10.

-Discuss: The Mandalorian cast explains why the show's unlike anything in Star Wars
+Discuss: The Mandalorian cast explains why it's unlike anything we've ever seen in Star Wars

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.